 Look for other community resources to help you complete necessary tasks when you're having a really difficult day.
 Short-term changes to try on a tough day might include online grocery shopping for pickup or delivery.
 Consider public transportation or ride-hailing for an easier, less stressful way of getting where you need to go.
 Or, recruit neighborhood kids to help with yardwork.

 Identify activities that distract you from your symptoms.
 Examples include:

 Set aside time for relaxation on your daily schedule.
 Add more relaxation time on days when your fibromyalgia symptoms flare.
 Relaxation techniques include:

 - Deep-breathing exercises.
-Breathe in slowly and deeply through your nose to a count of five.
-Hold the air in your lungs for a count of five and then breathe out slowly through your mouth to a count of 10.
+Breathe in slowly and deeply through your nose to a count of six.
+Hold the air in your lungs for a count of one and then breathe out slowly through your mouth to a count of six.

 - Progressive muscle relaxation.
 Tighten and then relax body parts one at a time, starting at either your head or your feet.

 - Meditation.
-Focusing on a single object or repeating a particular sound can help quiet your mind and relax your muscles.
+Focusing on the present moment, calmly and without anxiety, can help quiet your mind and relax your muscles.

 - Visualization.
 Take an imaginary trip to a beautiful place.
 Use all your senses to experience the location as fully as possible.
 Feel the sun's warmth.
 Hear the birds.

 You can also try yoga, prayer, massage, or listening to nature or other soothing sounds.